Skip to main content

 Forex Factory I was looking at my GInvest funds and wondering, "Should I still be buying more?"
 Right now, what I'm doing is to value cost average .
 That is, it's best to invest a certain sum per month and buy more during a crash.
 Though, some people prefer to keep it safe by cost averaging.
 I was looking at my three recent investments (aside from AXA Chinese Tycoon Fund) are namely the ATRAM Philippine Equity Smart Index Fund, and the two feeder funds namely (1) ATRAM Consumer Trends Feeder Fund, and (2) ATRAM Global Technology Feeder Fund.
 So far, my invested amount has had a slight profit as technology stocks have rallied.
 The Investopedia defines the bear market rally as: Bear market rally refers to a sharp, short-term rebound in share prices amid a longer-term bear market decline .
 Bear market rallies are treacherous for investors who mistakenly come to believe they mark the end of an extended downturn.
 As the primary bearish trend reasserts itself, the disappoin

-Cost Averaging For A Period VS. Buying Low-Sell High Strategy
+Cost Averaging for a Period VS. Buying Low-Sell High Strategy

 I think it can be a heated debate at times between (1) cost averaging and (2) buying low and then selling high strategies.
 I was looking at what Warren Buffett said with this: If you like spending six to eight hours per week working on investments, do it.
 If you don’t, then dollar-cost average into index funds .
 I prefer to call it simply cost averaging.
-It's where one puts the same amount of money per month for a selected period of time.
+It's where one puts the same amount of money per month for a selected period.
 It's like the PHP 8,000.00 rule where one may choose to invest PHP 1,000.00 for eight months or PHP 2,000.00 for four months in buying stocks.
 Meanwhile, Buffett advises that most people should buy index funds instead.
 I decided to get the Philippine Equity Smart Index Fund via cost averaging and did some lump sums during the crash.
 Cost averaging is pretty much a safer way to avoid timing the market .
 The market moves not just during the opening but also during the closing .
-That's why I pretty much want to avoid playing casino with da
+That's why I pretty much want to avoid playing casino with daily stoc

 Equity Funds: Trust Diversification, Never Panic Sell